isomerpages/moe-bpghs/_cce/Student Leadership Development.md

 | 21st Century Competencies: | These enable the students to face the challenges of the future. |
 | The Leadership Challenge Model (TLC): (see Annex A below) | TLC by Kouzes & Posner serves as the fundamental basis for the design of all SLD programmes.
 The five exemplary practices of leadership provide the leadership development focus for each dimension of leadership development. |
 | Service Learning (through ViA): (see Annex B) | Students carry out Values-in-Action (VIA) projects using the service-learning approach which combines service to the community with student learning in a way that improves both the student and community.
 There is an equal emphasis on helping communities and providing valid learning experiences to students. |

+<p>2.
+The Student Leadership Development Framework calls for leadership directed towards a greater purpose than self, which is ‘service’ beyond the personal needs to include the needs of the school and the community, as depicted at the core of the framework.
+The framework is grounded in the belief that every leadership effort should culminate in a positive impact on others, which can consist of their peers, school or the wider community.</p>

+<p>3.
+The framework describes an interaction between three dimensions of Student Leadership Development – Self-Leadership, Team Leadership and Thought Leadership.
+The essence of each dimension of leadership is as follows:</p>